A hip implant (or prosthesis) consists of four components that replicate the hip joint:

-E-Poly is a breakthrough technology.
+E-Poly was a breakthrough technology when it was developed.
 It is processed below melting temperature and irradiated.
 Vitamin E (α tocopherol), which is a naturally occurring antioxidant, is infused into the plastic, and stabilises free radicals by donating a hydrogen atom from the –OH groups; free radicals from the plastic are transferred to the vitamin chemical structure.
 This chemical interaction dramatically reduces the wear rate by up to ten fold when compared with conventional polyethylene.
-Laboratory trials have confirmed the excellent wear characteristics and now E-Poly is being used for bearing surfaces in hip replacements.
+Laboratory trials confirmed the excellent wear properties of E-Poly and it is regularly used for bearing surfaces in hip replacements.

 The massive reduction in wear is a giant step forward in controlling one of the most important failure mechanisms in joint replacements and is particularly important in active patients.

-A cemented stem is held in place by a type of acrylic cement that acts as a grout, filling the bone marrow space between the metal stem and the bone.
+A cemented stem is fixed by a type of acrylic cement that acts as a grout, filling the bone marrow space between the metal stem and the bone.

-A cementless prosthesis has a fine mesh, beaded or porous surface which abuts against living bone.
+A cementless stem has a fine mesh, beaded or porous surface which abuts against living bone.
 Bone grows into these uneven depressions on the surface of the implant.
-Surface coatings such as hydroxyapatite (HA) may also be applied to the irregular surface of cementless stems.
+Surface coatings such as hydroxyapatite may also be applied to the irregular surface of cementless stems to aid fixation.